wendiiwong/portfolio/_posts/2020-04-16-Memory-layout-on-x86-64.md

 The amount of memory allocated for a running program and how it is allocated are architecture-dependent and OS-dependent.
 For instance, the amount of memory allocated to the program running on an Android phone and a game console PS4 is different.
 Thus, it is important to mention which OS and architecture we are using here.

-The explanation in this article is based on _**64-bit**_ CPU running _**macOS**_ (based on Unix Operating System).
+The explanation in this article is based on a _**64-bit**_ CPU running _**macOS**_ (based on Unix Operating System).
 Furthermore, _**lldb**_ is used for the demonstration.

 ---
 # Memory Representation
 A typical memory representation of a C++ program can be divided into 5 sections.
 In fact, there are more than just these 5 sections, but these are the sections we are interested in for the moment.

 1. **Code Segment (Text Segment)**
     Contains machine instructions from compiled program, which represented in binary form.
-Obviously, we can always diassemble these instructions using debugging tool to convert it into human-readable assemly language.
+Obviously, we can always disassemble these instructions using debugging tool to convert it into human-readable assemly language.

     Code segment is usually read-only, since we don't want to accidentally modify the instructions.